Read instructions on how to applyExpress Interest

 This course is eligible for Springboard funding, for more information Click Here.

 This programme forms part of the MSc in Strategic Quality Management Lean Sigma Systems.
 Those who have completed this programme may continue on to the MSc.
+If you are planning to progress to the Masters, please be aware that this is available as an executive apprenticeship with 85% funding.
+You can find details on the funded Masters programme here

 - The Diploma is aimed at managers, engineers, supervisors and technicians who have responsibility for quality or continuous improvement within their organisations and also those who wish to develop knowledge and skills in the area of Lean systems.